DorsaRoh/Atmo-DNN/README.md

 - Inputs:
     - ph: pH of 1. water (0 to 14)
-    - Hardness: Capacity of water to precipitate soap in mg/L
+    - Hardness: Capacity of water to precipitate soap (mg/L)
-    - Solids: Total dissolved solids in ppm
+    - Solids: Total dissolved solids (ppm)
-    - Chloramines: Amount of Chloramines in ppm
+    - Chloramines: Amount of Chloramines (ppm)
-    - Sulfate: Amount of Sulfates dissolved in mg/L
+    - Sulfate: Amount of Sulfates dissolved (mg/L)
-    - Conductivity: Electrical conductivity of water in μS/cm
+    - Conductivity: Electrical conductivity of water (μS/cm)
-    - Organic_carbon: Amount of organic carbon in ppm
+    - Organic_carbon: Amount of organic carbon (ppm)
-    - Trihalomethanes: Amount of Trihalomethanes in μg/L
+    - Trihalomethanes: Amount of Trihalomethanes (μg/L)
-    - Turbidity: Measure of light emiting property of water in NTU
+    - Turbidity: Measure of light emiting property of water (NTU)

 - Outputs:
     - Potability: Indicates if water is safe for human consumption.
 Potable 1 and Not potable 0